agimenezromero/SPC_Analysis/README.md

 - `Last frame`: Plot until the last frame available.
 - `Plot average`: Plot an average computed from the equilibrium value.

+# Authors
+- A. Giménez-Romero

+# License
+This project is licensed under the GNU General Public License - see the [LICENSE.md](https://github.com/agimenezromero/SPC_Analysis/blob/master/LICENSE) file for details